 - Restart your system after the repair process

-If repairing the MS Office program and the other solutions mentioned above could not fix the “Outlook stuck on processing” issue then, it might be a fault of the PST file.
+If repairing the MS Office program and the other solutions mentioned above could not fix the “Outlook stuck on processing” issue, it might be a fault of the PST file.
 Refer to the next segment to know how to repair an Outlook data file.

-MS Office is equipped with an Inbox Repair Tool and it is installed automatically on your computer system once you install MS Outlook.
+MS Office is equipped with an Inbox Repair Tool, which is installed automatically on your computer system once you install MS Outlook.
 This Inbox Repair software might resolve issues by scanning Outlook data files(.pst and .ost) and repairing each error.
-If an error is detected in the Outlook PST/OST file, then the tool will scan that file and fix all corruption issues.
-To know more about how to repair an Outlook data file refer to this info.
+If an error is detected in the Outlook PST/OST file, the tool will scan that file and fix all corruption issues.
+To learn more about repairing an Outlook data file, refer to this info.

-Since none of the above-mentioned steps have helped fix this issue it is likely that your Outlook data file (.pst) is severely corrupt and you need to take the help of a professional tool to fix the corrupt PST.
-You might have tried the Inbox repair tool but the issue is still prevailing because of various limitations the tool comes with.
+Since none of the above-mentioned steps have helped fix this issue, it is likely that your Outlook data file (.pst) is severely corrupt, and you need to take the help of a professional tool to fix the corrupt PST.
+You might have tried the Inbox repair tool, but the issue is still prevailing because of the various limitations the tool comes with.

-Unlike ScanPST, Remo PST Repair Tool can do the task in just a few clicks only.
+Unlike ScanPST, Remo PST Repair Tool can do the task in only a few clicks.
 While Inbox Repair Tool makes you run it multiple times to repair the PST file, whereas Remo does the job like a pro in one go.
 Moreover, Remo keeps the safety of the PST file intact by working on a copy of the original PST file.
 Download the tool for free and Try Now.

 If Outlook 2016 Stuck on the Processing screen is due to a settings issue, create a new profile.
-The profile can store a variety of settings, which helps to control Microsoft Outlook.
+The profile can store various settings, which helps control Microsoft Outlook.

 - First, you have to Close Outlook